#DoYouKnow: The products that are available in your favorite retail store go through quite a long journey?

 The term supply chain comes from the concept of how partnering organizations are linked together.

-There is no doubt that supply chain management is an integral part of the e-commerce business.
-It provides quick and effortless shopping experience; instead of traveling to the stores, standing in the long queues to pay the bill, customers can comfortably purchase the products at the tip of finger and get deliver the products at doorstep.
+There is no doubt that supply chain management is an integral part of thee-commerce business.
+It provides quick and effortless shopping experience; instead of traveling to the stores, standing in the long queues to pay the bill, customers can comfortably purchase the products at the tip of fingers and get deliver the products at doorstep.

 The reason behind this comfort is supply chain management.
 E-commerce, M-commerce business is completely dependent on SCM